samarsajad/task/part2_pr_analysis.md

 # PR Summary

-This pull request improves the duplicate detection system used during music imports in the beets music library manager.
-Before this change, duplicate detection relied on a mostly fixed set of metadata fields such as album artist and album title.
-This created problems for users managing multiple editions or formats of the same release.
-For example, vinyl, CD, remastered, or reissued versions of the same album could incorrectly be treated as duplicates even when users wanted to keep them separately.
+This pull request enhances the Beets Music Library Manager's duplicate detection mechanism for music imports.
+Prior to this modification, duplicate detection depended on a mostly fixed set of metadata fields, including album title and artist.
+This made it difficult for users to manage several versions or formats of the same release.
+For instance, even if users intended to retain vinyl, CD, remastered, or reissued versions of the same album separately, they can be mistakenly classified as duplicates.

-The PR introduces a configurable option called `duplicate_keys`, allowing users to define exactly which metadata fields should be considered when determining duplicates.
-This gives users much greater flexibility and precision in organizing their music libraries.
-The feature also extends support to flexible attributes and singleton imports, making duplicate detection more adaptable for advanced workflows and custom metadata setups.
+In order to specify precisely which metadata fields should be taken into account for identifying duplicates, the PR adds a configurable option named `duplicate_keys`.
+Users may now arrange their music libraries with far more freedom and accuracy thanks to this.
+Additionally, the addition makes duplication detection more versatile for advanced processes and unique metadata settings by extending support to flexible attributes and singleton imports.

 ---